a-morales/kwm/kwm/axlib/README.md

  - Provides mechanisms necessary to manage windows.
  - Emit window events in the correct order, and reconstructs expected events that are missing.
  - Provides an event system to trigger defined callbacks.
+ - Provides mechanisms to add and remove windows from spaces, as well as focusing spaces.

 ## Todo

  - Any changes made to display arrangement should be self-contained.
- - Implement support for interacting with spaces.